telekom-security/PEBA/README.md

  - [GET] */alert/retrieveLatLonAttacks* ==> Returns top X count on Lat and Lng. use GET parameter "offset" and "topx" to determine the offset from now in days (default: last 24h) and how many results shall be returned (default: top10).
 Use parameter "direction" to determine if source or destination location is given.
  - [GET] */alert/retrieveAlertsCountWithType* ==> returns the number of attacks within timespan in minutes or since the beginning of the current day, grouped by Type, e.g. */retrieveAlertsCountWithType?time=10* or */retrieveAlertsCountWithType?time=day*.
 Returns json.

-*Public PUT endpoint* using authentication (either T-Pot Community or distinct EWS WSUser):
- - [POST] */ews-0.1/alert/postSimpleMessage* ==> takes the ews xml posted and puts honeypot alerts into elasticsearch

-***Data domain:***
+**Data domain:**

-By default, queriying the above endpoints, data from the **community honeypots** is returned.
-To retrieve data from the **DTAG honeypots**, add a GET parameter *ci=0*.
-Example:  */alert/retrieveAlertsJson?****ci=0*** to retrieve the DTAG json data feed.
+By default, querying the above endpoints, data from the **T-Pot community honeypots** is returned.
+To retrieve data from the **private domain honeypots**, add a GET parameter *ci=0*.
+Example:  */alert/retrieveAlertsJson?**ci=0*** to retrieve the private json data feed.
 This works both on the public and private endpoints.

-**Install requirements:**
+**Installation:** (on Debian/Ubuntu)

-    apt-get install python3 python3-dev python3-pip
+    sudo apt-get install python3 python3-dev python3-pip python3-pylibmc
+    git clone git@github.com:dtag-dev-sec/PEBA.git
+	cd PEBA
+    sudo mkdir -p /etc/ews/
+	sudo cp etc/ews/peba.cfg /etc/ews/peba.cfg
 	pip3 install -r requirements.txt
+    cd var/lib/GeoIP/
+	./download.sh

+*Reminder: *Elasticsearch and memcached must be available.
+They must be configured in */etc/ews/peba.cfg*.

+*Note:*  When installing on MacOS, you need the following:
+` brew install libmemcached` and `pip3 install pylibmc`

 **Run Application:**

-Run the application (for testing) via:
+You can run the application (for testing) via:

    	./start.sh

 The webapplication runs on port 9922.
-It needs a [reverse proxy](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/#proxy-setups)  for SSL termination.
-Running as shown above, it logs errors to `./error.log`.
+Running as shown above, PEBA logs errors to `./error.log`.

 **Deploy Application:**

+In production environments it needs a [reverse proxy](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/#proxy-setups) for SSL termination.
 The application can be deployed via ansible on a debian (tested: Stretch) / ubuntu (tested 16.04) system and started using a systemd script.
-PEBA further relies on an elasticsearch and memcache installation which needs to be configured separately.
+As mentioned before, PEBA further relies on an Elasticsearch and memcache installation which needs to be configured separately.
 Adjust ./ansible/hosts with the correct paramters (hostname and following operational values).
 Then deploy via:

     ./ansible/deploy.sh <prod|test>

 ** Adding users: **

-In order to add users to the authentication pool, the script `./misc/add-user.py` can be used.
+In order to add users to the authentication pool - for the usage of the private domain, the script `./misc/add-user.py` can be used.

 **Functional Tests:**